AvolitesLtd/TitanManual/website/versioned_docs/version-13.0/titan-net/tnp-slave-mode.md

 settings for the overall device by touching "Network Settings" or "Node Settings".

-For **Network Settings** you first select which Ethernet port you want to configure
+For <strong>Network Settings</strong> you first select which Ethernet port you want to configure

 ![TNP - Setup - Network Settings Screen](/docs/images/TNP-Setup-Network-Settings-Screen.png)